poivronjaune/PyQt6-MainWindow/README.md

 - Launch the EventLoop for the QApplication()

 ## Detailed explanation
-Checkout the [Github Wiki](https://github.com/poivronjaune/PyQt6MainWindow/wiki) for detailed explanations with step by step learning of each steps.
+Checkout the [Github Wiki](https://github.com/poivronjaune/PyQt6MainWindow/wiki) for detailed explanations with step by step learning.
 We also discuss some basic object-oriented principles.

 We hope you enjoy our presentation!